tzzhangjuan1/Getting-and-Cleaning-Data-Project/README.md

 5. allData.mean.txt -- An independent tidy data set with the average of each variable for each activity and each subject.

 ## Overview of steps to generate the tidy dataframe:
-1. # download packages
+1. download packages
-2. # downlaod and unzip file fold
+2. downlaod and unzip file fold
-3. # Load activitylabels + features, change into a list of charaters
+3. Load activitylabels + features, change into a list of charaters
-4. # subset features with "mean" and "std"
+4. subset features with "mean" and "std"
-5. # change the features names
+5. change the features names
-6. # Load the train group datasets
+6. Load the train group datasets
-7. # Load the test group datasets
+7. Load the test group datasets
-8. # merge train and test datasets (rbind), add colume labels
+8. merge train and test datasets (rbind), add colume labels
-9. # change activitiesLabels & subjects into factors
+9. change activitiesLabels & subjects into factors
-10. # merge the "subjects" and "activitiesLabels" factors into the first two columes of allData dataframe. write the tidy data called         Write a new table called "alldata_tidy.txt"
+10. merge the "subjects" and "activitiesLabels" factors into the first two columes of allData dataframe. write the tidy data called         Write a new table called "alldata_tidy.txt"
-11. # caltulate average of each variable for each activity and each subject.
+11. caltulate average of each variable for each activity and each subject.
 Write a new table called "allData.mean.txt"

+## The "run_analysis.R" script and the "alldata_tidy.txt" file in this repository were generated using RStudio Version 1.1.383 (2015-08-14) on Intel Mac OS X 10_13_3.